luvnft/bitcoinr/_pages/about.md

   and [get in contact with us ✉️](mailto:ama@codepedia.org) to tell us your story.
  - **if you are NOT a techie** just [get in contact with us ✉️](mailto:ama@codepedia.org)

-We are looking forward to your Bitcoin Run 🙏🏽 🙏
+We are looking forward to your joing the Bitcoin Run Club 🙏🏽 🙏

 {% include donate.html %}